dmitry-ulyanichev/godmodetoday/README.md

     - In addition to the onscreen instructions, the row on which an action is to be performed should be highlighted with animation: each cell should jump up and down a little bit one after another in a wavelike pattern.
     - The "Suggest a Word" button should be enabled at the right times in the algorithm and disabled at the wrong times to prevent unnecessary clicks.
     - Besides one suggested word, the user should be given an option of seeing other words that satisfy the conditions.
 The select element should be hidden if the last attempt was made or if there are no more options to display.
-    - **See if translations/definitions for the suggested words can be added with the use of GenAI API.**